Malocclusion in Children

 Your child’s healthcare provider can often diagnose malocclusion with a full health

 history and physical exam.
-He or she will likely refer your child to a dentist or
+They will likely refer your child to a dentist or an orthodontist

-an orthodontist for full evaluation and treatment.
-Orthodontists are specially trained
+for complete evaluation and treatment.
+Orthodontists are specially trained dentists.

 Your child may also need: